-The subject property, parcel 765-14618-000, is immediately east of I-49 and approximately 1⁄2 mile north of the interchange with W. Martin Luther King Jr. Blvd.
-The property has frontage along S. Futrall Drive, which is a one-way street heading north and is ARDOT right-of-way.
-The parcel contains 9.20 acres, and is currently zoned RSF-4, Residential Single-Family, 4 Units per Acre.
+The subject property, parcel 765-14601-000, is immediately east of I-49 and approximately $\frac{3}{4}$ mile north of the intersection with E. Martin Luther King Jr. Blvd.
+The property has frontage along N. Futrall Drive, which is a one-way street heading north and is ARDOT right-of-way.
+The parcel contains 6.60 acres, and is currently zoned RSF-4, Residential Single-Family, 4 Units per Acre.
 The site is currently undeveloped and has almost 100% tree canopy coverage.
-The property has a steep grade, and a significant portion is located within the Hillside-Hilltop Overlay District, as well as the I-540 Overlay District.
-A previous rezoning request to UT, Urban Thoroughfare was denied in 2021 (RZN-2021-000051).
+The property is located within the I-540 Overlay District and a small portion of the site is within the Hillside-Hilltop Overlay District.

-Request: The request is to rezone the property to CS, Community Services.
-The applicant has not submitted any additional development plans.
+Request: The request is being heard on appeal following the Planning Commission's denial.
+The request is to rezone the property to CS, Community Services.
+The applicant has not submitted any development plans.

-Public Comment: Staff received comment from several members of the public expressing opposition to the request, as well as to associated rezoning requests to the north (RZN-2021-000085, -86, -88).
+Public Comment: Staff has received comment from several members of the public expressing opposition to the request, as well as to the associated rezoning requests to the north and south (RZN-2021-000085, -86, and -87).
 Those opposed were interested in seeing the property remain undeveloped.
 No public comment was offered at the meeting.